Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session student guide - SAP NetWeaver on Azure.md

 Time frame: 15 minutes

--   Tables reconvene with the larger group to hear a SME share the preferred solution for the case study
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ### Additional references